How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 School-related costs.
 If you or your children have school expenses, include them.

-Add all irregular monthly set-aside amounts together.
+Add all irregular monthly set-asides together.

 Step Five: Calculate Your Starting Budget Balance